Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 &#8594; **Learning rate** = 0.0001 <br>
 &#8594; **Optimizer** = Adam(learning rate,beta1=0.9,beta2=0.999) <br>

-For each fold training the best model has been saved (based on validation set loss value) to compute the results of the cross validation.
+For each fold training, the best model has been saved (based on the validation set loss value) to compute the results of the cross-validation.

 ## Cross Validation Results

-The **threshold** to predict stress or not is set to 0.35 after cross validation results analysis.
+The **threshold** to predict stress or not is set to 0.35 after cross-validation results analysis.

-Confusion Matrix used is a 2x2 confusion matrix with Stress/No stress as ground truth and Stress/No stress as prediction.
-This confusion matrix is computed from the validation set and the values in the confusion matrix represent a the % of the data of the validation set.
+The confusion Matrix used is a 2x2 confusion matrix with Stress/No stress as ground truth and Stress/No stress as the prediction.
+This confusion matrix is computed from the validation set and the values in the confusion matrix represent a percentage of the data of the validation set.

-For the best model of each fold the two confusions matrixes are computed on the validation set and the average model confusion matrixes are computed.
+For the best model of each fold, the confusion matrix is computed on the validation set and the average model confusion matrix is computed.

 <p align="center">
   <img alt="Average Model Confusion Matrix" title="Average Model Confusion Matrix" src="./Media/average model confusion.png">